dylanpjx/dotfiles/README.md

 1. Install the latest tarbell from [here](https://herbstluftwm.org/download.html)
 2. Follow the installation instructions from [here](https://github.com/herbstluftwm/herbstluftwm/blob/master/INSTALL)
 3. Once the installation is complete, replace `/usr/bin/herbstluftwm ` and `/usr/bin/herbstclient` with the one in build

+## DWM

+A [stable and sane build of DWM](https://github.com/jitessh/voidwm) fully patched and configured.

 ## Disable Mouse Accel